open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The SDK MUST handle limits in a graceful way according to [Error handling in OpenTelemetry](../error-handling.md).

-If the SDK receives float/double value from [Instruments](./api.md#instrument), it MUST handle all the possible values.
+If the SDK receives float/double values from [Instruments](./api.md#instrument), it MUST handle all the possible values.
 For example, if the language runtime supports [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754), the SDK needs to handle NaNs and Infinites.

 It is unspecified _how_ the SDK should handle the input limits.
-The SDK authors may leverage/follow the language runtime behavior for better performance, rather than perform a check on each value coming from the API.
+The SDK authors MAY leverage/follow the language runtime behavior for better performance, rather than perform a check on each value coming from the API.

 It is unspecified _how_ the SDK should handle the output limits (e.g. integer overflow).
-The SDK authors may rely on the language runtime behavior as long as errors/exceptions are taken care of.
+The SDK authors MAY rely on the language runtime behavior as long as errors/exceptions are taken care of.

 ## Compatibility requirements